realMWONE/BookStoreApp/README.md

 # Bookstore App Vision Statement

-The Bookstore App is an inventory management tool that is primarily targeted to bookstore managers.
+The Bookstore App is an inventory management tool for physical bookstores that is primarily targeted to bookstore staff.
 Its main purpose is to offer a modern and easy-to-use version of existing bookstore software that runs completely from a smartphone.
 This will allow managers and employees to efficiently and conveniently keep track of their inventory.
 Running on a smartphone allows better managing of inventory through in-app stock counts and notifications for important information.

 The three levels of users are: management, employees, and customers.
 Customers have the most basic features that allow searching for and viewing book information, like price and genre.
 They can also reserve a book for in-store pickup.
 Employees will have the additional ability to see the remaining stock of each book.
 Managers will have the ability to change prices and order more inventory.